rithishrao/Supply-Chain-Performance-Analytics/README.md

 ## Business Impact

-This analysis demonstrates how data can be used to:
+This project demonstrates how analytics can be used to:

-- Improve delivery performance
+- Improve logistics performance
-- Reduce operational inefficiencies
+- Monitor delivery efficiency
-- Identify high-risk logistics routes
+- Identify operational bottlenecks
-- Improve customer satisfaction
+- Support business decision-making
-- Prioritize operational interventions
+- Improve customer experience
-- Protect revenue through proactive monitoring
+- Enhance supply chain visibility

 ---